xyproto/fortunecraft/README.md

 # FortuneCraft

-Output fortunes by using Ollama and a user-defined text generation model / LLM.
+Output fortunes by using Ollama and a user-defined text generation model.

 `fortunecraft` has a much wider and more configurable selection of fortunes compared to the good old `fortune` program.